World Orienteering Championships: First championships, 1961–1966

 The IOF was founded on 21 May 1961 at a Congress held in Copenhagen, Denmark by the orienteering national federations of Bulgaria, Czechoslovakia, Denmark, the Federal Republic of Germany, the German Democratic Republic, Finland, Hungary, Norway, Sweden and Switzerland.
-Their main goal was to standardize the sport and streamline international competition rules.
-A group of people work with these tasks, and at the 1963 IOF Congress, the work was approved and a technical committee was created.
-This led to the first international orienteering competition; the 1962 European Championships in Løten, Norway.
-The first European Orienteering Championships (EOC) consisted of only one competition; individual.
-In the following EOC, in Le Brassus, Switzerland, the relay event was added to the competition program.
-These two EOCs are considered forerunners to the first World Orienteering Championships in 1966.
+This led to the first official international orienteering competition under the IOF, the 1962 European Orienteering Championships in Løten, Norway.
+The competition consisted only of an individual race, but two years later at the 1964 European Championships (held in Le Brassus, Switzerland), a relay event was added to the competition program.
+These two European championships became the template for the first World Orienteering Championships in 1966.